raffaelecarelle/phpunit-hub/README.md

 PHPUnit Hub is a modern, real-time web interface for running and analyzing PHPUnit tests.
 It provides a local, self-contained server that discovers your tests, runs them, and displays the results in a clean and interactive web UI.

-The entire application is powered by a PHP backend using the high-performance [ReactPHP](https://reactphp.org/) event loop, with a frontend built on [Vue.js](https://vuejs.org/) and [Tailwind CSS](https://tailwindcss.com/).
+The entire application is powered by a PHP backend using the high-performance [ReactPHP](https://reactphp.org/) event-loop, with a frontend built on [Vue.js](https://vuejs.org/) and [Tailwind CSS](https://tailwindcss.com/).

 ## Features

 - **Real-Time Feedback**: Watch your tests run in real-time via WebSockets.
 - **Test Explorer**: Automatically discovers your test suites and methods from your `phpunit.xml` configuration.
 - **Interactive Filtering**: Click on a test in the explorer to filter the run, or write your own filter pattern.
+- **Automatic Test Re-run**: Automatically re-run your tests on file changes with the efficient `--watch` mode.
 - **Detailed Results**: View a clear summary of test outcomes and a detailed table of all test cases.
 - **Failure Analysis**: Expand failed or errored tests to see the detailed stack trace and error messages.
 - **Clean UI**: A modern, tabbed interface to switch between structured results and raw console output.